kubernetes101/pib-dev/labs/advanced-labs/cli/README.md

   - There are 3 new commands in `myapp/.kic/commands/check`
   - Run `kic check` and you'll see 5 commands
   - `cd ..` and you'll see there is no `kic check` command (because there is no "app")
-    - running `kic check` in this directory will cause an error
+    - Running `kic check` in this directory will cause an error

 ## Adding Commands